 Alternatively, the second method requires a jailbroken iPhone.

-Use iMessage on PC Using Chrome Remote
+Use iMessage on Desktop Using Chrome Remote

 The first way to get Apple messages for PC is the easiest to set up and is the most reliable.

 This method essentially works by setting up an always-on MacBook with Chrome Remote Desktop installed.
 You also need to have a MacBook with iMessage on it.

 For this method to work, you must set it up on your Windows 10 or Windows 11 PC and MacBook.
 Here are the steps to do so:

 - Open the Google Chrome browser on your Windows computer and download the Chrome Remote Desktop extension on the browser.
 You can do this by clicking on the “Add to Chrome” button and clicking on “Add extension” in the small window.
 Follow the same steps for your Macbook.

 - On your MacBook, click the extension icon in the top right.
 This will open the Google Remote Desktop website.
 Click the blue download icon under the “Set up remote access” section.
 This will download a file called “Chrome Remote Desktop Host.pkg.”
 Install this package to set up remote access.

 - Now, head back to the Remote Desktop window on your browser on the MacBook and click on “Turn On” to enable remote access on the device.

 - On your Windows device, go to the Chrome Remote Desktop tab and click “Remote Support” on the left side of the screen.
 There, enter the “Access code” copied from the MacBook and click on “Connect.”
 You only need to do this step once, as it pairs your MacBook with your Chrome Remote Desktop.